How to apply, instructions, handbook and application

 Angela Williamson, CVA Community & Volunteer Relations Specialist

 My office is located at 100 Hygeia Drive, Newark, DE 19713

-- BBD has limited roles for those under 16 years old or less than 20 hours of service commitment.
+- BBD has some but limited roles for those under 16 years old and ask for 20+ hours of service commitment.

 - Volunteers are required to give 20 hours volunteer time to receive a BBD letter stating number of hours given to BBD.

 - Volunteers required to give 50 hours volunteer time to receive a recommendation letter or recommendation form filled out.